Melbourne cable tramway system: Richmond Line (1885-1927)

-The Richmond line opened on 11 November 1885, and ran between Hawthorn Bridge and City (Spencer Street).
+The Richmond line opened on 11 November 1885, and ran between Hawthorn Bridge, Richmond, and Spencer Street, City via Flinders Street.
+A horse tram also operated by the MTOC connected on the other side of the bridge into Hawthorn.

 The line was converted to electric traction in stages.
 The line was at first truncated to Swanston Street on 15 May 1927, the rest of the line closing on 29 June 1927.
 The converted line between Swanston Street and Spencer Street opened on 14 July 1927.
 The section between Swanston Street and Simpson Street opened on 17 September 1927, and the rest of the line to Hawthorn Bridge opened later that year on 4 December, connecting with the Church Street line and the Burwood Road line, which were already in operation.
 This conversion enabled Mont Albert and East Kew trams to reach the city directly.
 The powerhouse was located on Bridge Road, at Hoddle Street, and has since been demolished to provide for a left-turn lane.
 The remains of the Richmond cable tram depot now form part of the Amora Hotel, near Hawthorn Bridge.

 North Fitzroy Line (1886-1930)

-The North Fitzroy line opened on 2 October 1886, and ran between North Fitzroy and City (Collins Street).
+The North Fitzroy line opened on 2 October 1886, and ran between North Fitzroy terminus on St Georges Road at Barkly Street, via Brunswick Street and to Spencer Street via Collins Street.
 The line was converted to electric traction in stages.
 The North Fitzroy Line was truncated to Brunswick Street on 14 September 1929.
 The line was eventually fully closed on 12 July 1930.
 The Collins Street section was converted to electric traction and opened on 8 December 1929.
 The line between Brunswick Street and North Fitzroy was reopened on 26 October 1930.
 This conversion enabled a direct route for West Preston and East Preston electric trams to reach the city, rather than using the Holden Street line.
 The powerhouse was located on the north-east corner of Victoria Parade and Brunswick Street.
 The car shed was located at Holden Street near the North Fitzroy terminus.

 Victoria Bridge Line (1886-1929)

+The Victoria Bridge line opened on 22 November 1886, diverting from the North Fitzroy Line along Victoria Parade to Victoria Bridge (at the end of Victoria Street), Richmond.
+A horse tram also operated by the MTOC connected on the other side of the bridge into Kew.

-The Victoria Bridge line opened on 22 November 1886, and ran between Victoria Bridge and City (Collins Street).
-The Victoria Bridge line was closed on 13 July 1929 for conversion to electric traction between Victoria Bridge and Brunswick Street.
+The line was closed on 13 July 1929 for conversion to electric traction between Victoria Bridge and Brunswick Street.
 This section reopened on 15 September 1929, providing a second route for East Kew and Mont Albert electric trams to reach the city (along with Bridge Road).
 The rest of the Collins Street line was converted to electric traction and reopened on 8 December 1929.
 The powerhouse was located on the north-east corner of Victoria Parade and Brunswick Street.
 The car shed was located on Victoria Street near the Victoria Bridge terminus.